NASDAQ

 Financial stability - Short term assets vs short term liabilities.

-Air T, Inc.'s return on assets of 0.00% is lower than the 5.00% threshold, indicating inefficient asset utilization
+Air T, Inc.'s return on assets of 13.60% is higher than the 5.00% threshold, indicating efficient asset utilization

 Increasing performance - Absolute return on equity.